2003 Dutch general election: Results

+The election had a voter turnout of 80.04%, an increase of 0.98 percentage points compared to 2002.
+The increase of voter turnout surprised many observers, given the expectation that many disappointed LPF voters from 2002 would remain home.
+The DNPP surmised: "It is possible that the increasing polarization between left and right drew more voters to the polls after all."

 The LPF lost as spectacularly as it won in 2002, with its seat count dropping from 26 to 8.
 Commentators attributed the result to voters feeling that the LPF had become rudderless without its original leader and that the government had already implemented some of its policies, but argued disaffected LPF supporters would still back an "anti-establishment" party if a viable option was available.

 The exciting race of which party would become the largest was eventually won by the CDA, which went from 43 to 44 seats, ensuring a continuation of Balkenende's career as prime minister.

 Most of the smaller parties on both the left and right side did not experience significant changes.
-Several other parties (among them Leefbaar Nederland, a 2002 newcomer) didn't manage to get over the threshold and thus gained no seats.
-They are not listed here.
+Several other parties (among them Leefbaar Nederland, a 2002 newcomer) did not manage to get over the threshold and thus gained no seats.

-After severe disagreements had frustrated the formation of a CDA-PvdA cabinet, a CDA-VVD-D66 cabinet was formed on 27 May 2003, with Balkenende as prime minister.
+After severe disagreements had frustrated the formation of a CDA–PvdA cabinet, a CDA–VVD–D66 cabinet was formed on 27 May 2003, with Balkenende as prime minister.